bitloops/bitloops-language/examples/README.md

 Communication via **Protocol Buffers** have many advantages than communicating via JSON since the message sent via the wire is in binary form thus slimmer and they also communicate the data type in a **programming language agnostic way**.
 To read more  You can read more about them [here](https://en.wikipedia.org/wiki/Protocol_Buffers).

-# III.
+# IV.
 Todo App Event Storming

 Below you may find the event storming of the todo app project.